censusreporter/census-api/API.md

 To continue with the spreadsheet metaphor, the endpoints for this API can be roughly broken into 3 pieces:

-1. information about columns
+1. information about data (columns)
 2. information about geographies (rows)
 3. data at the intersection of one or more of the above

-Endpoints labeled *experimental* depend on our project to implement ElasticSearch for CensusReporter data, and may change API and/or return imperfect results.

 ### Column, Table, and Tabulations

 #### `GET /1.0/tabulation/<tabulation_id>`